dpla-attic/Metadata-Analysis-Workshop/OpenRefine.md

 ![refine-8.png](images/refine-8.png)

-GREL transformations can also create new columns.
-Simply select the source column that will act as the basis for the mew and select **Edit columns** > **Add column based on this column...** from the drop-down menu.
-The command window will look almost the same as the Transform window.
-(Make sure you give your new column a name.)

-Try out these GREL expressions on the Provenance column.
+Try out these GREL expressions on the any column of your choice.
 You don't need to actually change the data, but do watch the previews on the command window and report any problems you run into!

 * Change cases to uppercase and lowercase
 * Replace a string of text: `value.replace('a', '@@@'))`